penguintech01/penguintech01.github.io/_posts/2017-04-18-command-injection.md

 ![ci-2](/img/posts/ci/ci-2.png)

-Sweet, DVWA simply appends our input in the underlying bash command!
+Sweet, DVWA simply appends our input to the underlying bash command!

 Now, let's listen on port *4444* using netcat and redirect all the incoming bytes to a bash shell: